ltc01/Routey/README.md

 ## Installation
 To run this project locally, follow these steps:
-1. Clone the repository: `git clone https://github.com/yourusername/your-portfolio.git`
+1. Clone the repository: `git clone https://github.com/ltc01/laxmi-portfolio.git`
-2. Navigate to the project directory: `cd your-portfolio`
+2. Navigate to the project directory: `cd laxmi-portfolio`
 3. Open `index.html` in your web browser.

 ## Usage